remcohaszing/codemirror-languageservice/README.md

 ## Usage

 - First, create a [CodeMirror][] `EditorView` as usual.
-- Since [LSP][] is based on heavily on files and URIs, you need to add the `textDocument()` extension to your editor.
+- Since [LSP][] is based heavily on files and URIs, you need to add the `textDocument()` extension to your editor.
 It’s recommended to pass a file URI.
 If none is given, a URI is generated that uses the `inmemory://` protocol.
 - It’s recommended to add a language extension.
 This is used to detect the `languageId` for text documents.
 If this isn’t available, the `plaintext` language is used.
 - Since [LSP][] uses markdown, you need to provide a function to convert markdown to DOM.
 A good